Skip to main content

 Continuity Clinics

-During the second year (PGY3) of training, residents will participate in continuity clinics located at our Hillsborough office.
+During the second year and third years of training, residents will participate in continuity clinics located at our Hillsborough office.
 Each resident will oversee the medical and surgical needs of a panel of patients.

-Faculty supervisors are Dr. Donna Culton, Dr. Michelle Pearlstein and Dr. Edith Bowers.
+Faculty supervisors are Dr. Donna Culton, Dr. Jayson Miedema, and Dr. Edith Bowers.

 Urgent care/Hospital Follow-up Clinic

-During the third year (PGY4) of training, residents will rotate through the Urgent Care/Hospital Follow-Up clinic.
-In this setting, upper level residents will evaluate urgent rashes and lesions of concern.
-Residents will develop advanced clinical and procedural skills in the evaluation and treatment of dermatology conditions and learn how to triage patients with acute dermatologic complaints.
+Residents will also rotate through the Urgent Care/Hospital Follow-Up clinic.
+In this setting, residents will develop advanced clinical and procedural skills in the evaluaiton and treatment of dermatology conditions and learn how to triage patients with acute dermatologic complaints.
 This clinic will permit on-call residents to have continuity of care of patients between the inpatient and outpatient settings.

-Faculty supervisors are Dr. Rachel Blasiak and Dr. Luis Diaz
+Faculty supervisors are Dr. Rachel Blasiak, Dr. Carolyn Ziemer, and Dr. Luis Diaz.

 DIDACTICS